 Orange and yellow: apricots, bananas, carrots, mangoes, oranges, peaches, squash, sweet potatoes

 Blue and purple: blackberries, blueberries, grapes, plums, purple cabbage, purple carrots, purple potatoes

-For more tips on healthy eating, see the Resources section for helpful links to federally approved dietary guidelines and ChooseMyPlate.
+For more tips on healthy eating, see the For More Information section for helpful links to federally approved dietary guidelines and ChooseMyPlate.